laurynas-biveinis/unodb/README.md

   the original ART paper, which only required SSE2.
 * On ARM, it uses NEON intrinsics.

-Please note that this personal project only supports the following compilers:
+Oldest supported compilers are GCC 10, LLVM 11, XCode 16.1, and MSVC 2022.
+Open an issue if you require support for an older version.

-GCC 10 and later, LLVM 11 and later, XCode 13.2, and MSVC 2022 compilers.
-If you require support for an earlier compiler version, feel free to drop me a note.
+## Building

 Out-of-source builds are recommended.
 Before anything else, do